Curriculum in Contemporary European Studies

 Majoring in Contemporary European Studies: Bachelor of Arts

-• Six additional courses chosen from the three themes listed below (asterisked courses require approval, based on the appropriate course topic), with the following stipulations:
+Four courses from one of the two themes listed below (asterisked courses require approval, based on topic)

 Theme I. Contemporary Europe: Integration and Enlargement